Dr. Shirley's Web Courses

 - AD 1738

-- John Wesley founds the Methodist Church.
+- John Wesley founded the Methodist Church.
 He did not intend the Methodists to leave the Church of England, but his followers broke away and chose their own bishops

 - AD 1750